laravel/docs/security.md

 When the `attempt` method is called, the `auth.attempt` [event](/docs/events) will be fired.
 If the authentication attempt is successful and the user is logged in, the `auth.login` event will be fired as well.

+Example of using a column other than `email`.
+In the app/filters.php file you can pass the column for auth.basic to use.

+	Route::filter('auth.basic', function()
+	{
+		return Auth::basic('user_account');
+	});

+You can see the default `email` being used in Gaurd.php

+	//vendor/laravel/framework/src/Illuminate/Auth/Guard.php
+	public function basic($field = 'email', Request $request = null)

 #### Determining If A User Is Authenticated

 To determine if the user is already logged into your application, you may use the `check` method: